How to Get an FIP Visa in Greece in 2024

 For those who are still unsure which visa type best suits their needs or are looking for alternative options, explore our detailed guide on different visa alternatives.

-For more tips on life in Greece, feel free to book an in-depth 30-minute consultation call with us, or a free 15-minute discovery call to learn more about our services.
+For more tips on life in Greece, feel free to book an in-depth a 15-minute discovery call to learn more about our services.